lotaylor23/MS-CC_2025/Mentorship/files/Assignments/EDA/EDA for Datasets.md

 <br>What is in our data?
 This can be answered several ways.
 For a short preview we can look into the size, small extract of the data and basic info.
 Let's look at each one in order.
 + Size of the data
 ++ print(data.size)

-<br>The size attribute returns the total number of elements.
+The size attribute returns the total number of elements.
 For a DataFrame, this is the product of the number of rows and columns.
 For a Series, it is simply the number of elements in the Series.

 ++ print(data.shape)

-<br>The shape attribute returns a tuple representing the dimensions.
+The shape attribute returns a tuple representing the dimensions.
 For a DataFrame, it returns (number_of_rows, number_of_columns).
 For a Series, it returns (number_of_elements,)

 + Small extract of the data
 ++ data.head()

-<br>This is a method in the pandas library for Python, primarily used with DataFrames or Series.
+This is a method in the pandas library for Python, primarily used with DataFrames or Series.
 Its purpose is to display the first n rows of the object.
 By default, when called without any arguments, df.head() returns the first 5 rows of the DataFrame df.
 The number of rows returned can be specified by passing an integer argument n to the method.
 This method is commonly used for a quick initial inspection of a dataset to understand its structure, data types, and content.

 + Basic data info
 ++ data.info()